Vencer (franchise): Vencer el pasado

 Vencer el pasado follows four women from different social classes who, due to different circumstances, become victims of cyberbullying and must overcome it in order to move forward with their lives.

 Vencer la ausencia

 Vencer la ausencia tells the story of four close-knit women who share the experience of tragic losses.

+Vencer la culpa

+Vencer la culpa follows four women who come together to face the burden of their own guilt.

 Cast

-Upcoming

-In October 2022, Rosy Ocampo announced that she was developing a fifth series for the franchise.
-On 4 November 2022, it was announced that Vencer la culpa would be the title of the fifth series.

 Production

 Filming of Vencer el miedo began on 2 July 2019.
 Vencer el desamor was announced in February 2020, with filming taking place from 30 June 2020 to 16 December 2020.
 Vencer el pasado was announced on 12 January 2021, with filming taking place from 8 April 2021 to 28 August 2021.
 Vencer la ausencia was announced on 1 November 2021, with filming beginning in April 2022.
+In October 2022, Rosy Ocampo announced that she was developing a fifth series for the franchise.
+On 4 November 2022, it was announced that Vencer la culpa would be the title of the fifth series.
+The series premiered on 26 June 2023.